Research-Center-Data-Intelligence/CHIMP/README.md

 ## Components

-- **serving:** Responsible for serving the model for inference.
+- **serving_api:** Responsible for serving the model for inference.
 This is done using a REST API.
 - **experimentation:** Responsible for training the model and logging the results.
 The resulting model and logs are stored into MLFlow.
 - **ml-frontend:** A web-application that is responsible for managing the interaction with the user (note: while it is